numbas/editor-docs/source/question-parts.rst

         If this is ticked and the student's answer is not a whole number, the penalty is applied.

     Precision restriction
         You can insist that the student gives their answer to a particular number of decimal places or significant figures.
 For example, if you want the answer to be given to 3 decimal places, :math:`3.1` will fail this restriction, while :math:`3.100` will pass.
-If the precision doesn't matter, select "None".
+If the precision doesn't matter, select :guilabel:`None`.

 Match text pattern
 ------------------